sanjoy-git/sanjoy-git/README.md

 ## 🚀 About Me

-I'm Sanjoy Roy, I'm Sanjoy Roy, Full Stack Web Application Developer from  Bangladesh.
+I'm Sanjoy Roy, Full Stack Web Application Developer from  Bangladesh.
 I have a BSc in CSE from European University of Bangladesh.
 My previous job Data Entry Operator and company name is Golden Harvest Infotech.
 Running Job : Full Stack Web Application Developer.

 I intend to work in a challenging and competitive environment where a strong sense of responsibility and commitment are required as energetic, creative, and dynamic and self-motivated.
 I always want to learn new things.